Joseph Schumpeter: Entrepreneurship

-Schumpeter was probably the first scholar to theorize about entrepreneurship, and the field owed much to his contributions.
+The field of entrepreneurship theory owed much to Schumpeter's contributions.
 His fundamental theories are often referred to as Mark I and Mark II.
 In Mark I, Schumpeter argued that the innovation and technological change of a nation come from entrepreneurs or wild spirits.
 He coined the word Unternehmergeist, German for "entrepreneur-spirit", and asserted that "... the doing of new things or the doing of things that are already being done in a new way" stemmed directly from the efforts of entrepreneurs.

 Schumpeter developed Mark II while a professor at Harvard.
 Many social economists and popular authors of the day argued that large businesses had a negative effect on the standard of living of ordinary people.
 Contrary to this prevailing opinion, Schumpeter argued that the agents that drive innovation and the economy are large companies that have the capital to invest in research and development of new products and services and to deliver them to customers more cheaply, thus raising their standard of living.
 In one of his seminal works, Capitalism, Socialism and Democracy, Schumpeter wrote: